 - Avoid overdressing: You should feel a slight chill off your body the first 5 minutes of winter running; after that, you should warm-up.

-- Protect your head: It is estimated that 40% of body heat is lost through your head.
-Wearing a hat that will help prevent heat loss is very important.
+- Protect your head: Wearing a hat that will help prevent heat loss is very important.

 - Do not stay in wet clothes: If you get wet from rain, snow or even from sweat in chilly temperatures, you are at risk for hypothermia.
 It is important that you change wet clothing immediately and get to warm shelter as quickly as possible.